 Here we offer links to informative resources from our partners and x-ray equipment manufacturers that help to explain the inspection services available at our premises.

-X-ray systems can perform several in-line quality checks simultaneously such as measuring mass, counting components, monitoring fill levels and checking for damaged packaging, and can detect faulty products before they leave the factory.
+X-ray systems – the “Multi-tasking Defenders of Product Quality” – can detect integrity faults before goods leave the factory as well as perform several quality checks simultaneously at high speed: measuring mass, counting components, monitoring fill levels and checking for damaged packaging

 What are the main components and operating principles of an x-ray inspection system?